andreykatro/CalcPolishNotation/README.md

 # CalcPolishNotation
-Implement the REST endpoint using .NET WebApi.
+Introduction of REST & Web API.

 ### How postfix works
 The provided expression is basically a set of operands and operators in postfix notation.
 The